jhumelsine/jhumelsine.github.io/_posts/2024-07-22-yuri-evaluator.md

 ```

 ## A little off the top
 The assignment states that the expression can have whitespaces.
-Let’s duplicate the passing tests and redefine them with whitespace:
+Let’s duplicate the passing tests and add whitespace:
 ```java
     public void evaluate_with_whitespaces() throws Exception {
         assertEquals(3, evaluate("          3               ", null));